hynek/doc2dash/.github/CONTRIBUTING.md

 - Try to limit each pull request to one change only.

 - To run the test suite, all you need is a recent [Nox](https://nox.thea.codes/).
-  If you use `pip install -e .[dev]`, it will be installed automatically.
+  If you use `pip install -e . --group dev`, it will be installed automatically.

 - To run the test suite against all supported Python version, run `nox`.
   Our [CI](https://github.com/hynek/doc2dash/actions) runs it the same way.